nottohave/planet-earth-site/README.md

 ### What I learned

+- What did you find difficult while building the project?
-- I learned how to make navigation and planet tabs in javascript files.
+I learned how to make navigation and planet tabs in javascript files.
 I learned to construct CSS styled components.
 The challenging part is where I have to construct the structure of HTML and CSS for mobile, tablet and desktop.
 Keeping the design to flow through and not break out is difficult.
 Also, I had to look up several sources to make a function in planet-tabs.js doing two tasks.
 One is to switch paragraph to structure, and the other is hide and display the image.

+- Which areas of your code are you unsure of?
+I was unsure on the media max and min width.
+I tend to go for mobile-first, however, when I started on this project, it was built from desktop to mobile.
+I also confused on setting width and height of either p or a container.
+This is to allow the content to grow appropriately from a small to a large screen size.

+- Do you have any questions about best practices?
+Best community (I'm in Frontendmentor's Slack), Youtube channel or resources to ask questions when Google does not have answer to specific questions?

 ```html
   <p class="overview-src ff-sans-normal fs-600" id="overview">